soccerman611/oop-animal-assignment/README.md

 3: Another Chance (one extra round per battle)

-4: Thorns (when you are attacked, the opponent loses a point)

-5: Environment Boost (your type is stronger in its ideal environment)
+4: Environment Boost (your type is stronger in its ideal environment)

-6: Double Vision (you get to move twice but start with a -2 point disadvantage)
+5: Double Vision (you get to move twice but start with a -2 point disadvantage)

-7: Tough Spot (your guard is more effective in a good environment)
+6: Tough Spot (your guard is more effective in a good environment)

-8: Iron Armor (you lose your normal attack but your guard is twice as effective)
+7: Iron Armor (you lose your normal attack but your guard is twice as effective)

-9: Neutral Response (you are unaffected by the environment, no advantage or disadvantage)
+8: Neutral Response (you are unaffected by the environment, no advantage or disadvantage)

 ----------------------------------------
 Environments: This is the battlefield where the two animals face off in.
 It can affect the moves of an animal and its points earned.
 There are 3 environments that give specific types an advantage.

 Desert: The desert is a silent, scorching place as a battlefield.
 Normal type animals such as the Tiger and Wolf will flourish here.

 City: The city is a cramped place with tons of buildings getting in the way.
 Flying animals like the spider and vulture will do well here.

 Lake: The lake is a wide open arena with fresh water to swim around in.
 Animals like the Shark and Pufferfish are swimming experts, so they will benefit here.

 -----------------------------------------